South Korea struggles to get WTO candidate elected | DW | 06.11.2020

-The US has officially backed South Korean Trade Minister Yoo Myung-hee for the WTO's top job, but a majority of member states, including the EU, have supported a rival bid from Nigeria's Ngozi Okonjo-Iweala.
+The US has officially backed South Korean Trade Minister Yoo Myung-hee for the WTO's top job, but a majority of members, including the EU, have supported a rival bid from Nigeria's Ngozi Okonjo-Iweala.

 South Korea is still campaigning for its candidate, Yoo Myung-hee, to be named the next director-general of the World Trade Organization (WTO) on November 9.